 OSHA IBC Horizontal Run With OSHA Stairs the horizontal run and the length of the stairwell, is approximately equal to the height of the deck.
 For instance if the mezzanine deck height is 10', the stairwell is 10' long.
-IBC Stairs have a horizontal run that is approximately 1.5 times the deck height, not including landings or handrail extenders, so a 10' high mezzanine deck would have an approximate 15' long stairwell.
-Risers & Tread OSHA Stairs typically have an 8" open riser and an 9" tread.
-IBC Stairs typically have a 7" closed riser and an 11" tread.
+IBC Stairs have a horizontal run that is approximately 1.5 times the deck height, not including landings or handrail extenders, so a 10' high mezzanine deck would have an approximate 15'long stairwell.
+Risers & Tread OSHA Stairs typically have an 8" open riser and an 9 1/2" tread depth.
+IBC Stairs have a 7'' maximum & 4'' minimum closed riser and an 11'' tread depth.
 Stair Width OSHA Stairs are minimum 22"wide.
-IBC Stairs are minimum 36" wide in most cases Railings & Guardrail OSHA requires railings on open sides of stairwells and a handrail on at least on side, preferably the right side descending at 34" high.
-IBC Stairs require rails of 42" high and handrails of 34" high on both sides of the stairwell.
+IBC Stairs are minimum 36" wide in most cases Railings & Guardrail OSHA requires railings on open sides of stairwells and a handrail on at least on side, preferably the right side descending at 36" high.
+IBC Stairs require rails of 42" high and handrails of 36" high on both sides of the stairwell.
 Landings Both OSHA and IBC require landings at the top and bottom of the stairs, although IBC landings are larger, typically 4' square.
 IBC also requires an intermediate landing on stairwells for stairwells over 12' high, as well as handrail extensions at the bottom landing.